 That said, not every compensation conversation goes as planned.
 If communication breaks down or a liable party refutes your request for support, you can transition into a trial.

-Civil trials involve several stages: discovery, opening statements, witness examination, and the delivery of the verdict.
-When you work with our office, one of the construction accident attorneys will be with you through each of these stages.
+Civil trials involve several stages, including discovery, opening statements, witness examination, and the delivery of the verdict.
+When you work with our office, one of our New York construction accident attorneys will be with you through each of these stages.
 This way, you’ll have the representation to best fight for your case throughout the proceedings.

 Construction Accident Discovery